 Our success and ability to compete depends in large part upon protecting our proprietary technology.
-We rely on a combination of patent, trade secret, copyright and trademark laws and non-disclosure and other contractual agreements to protect our proprietary rights.
+We rely on a combination of patent, trade secret, copyright and trademark laws and nondisclosure and other contractual agreements to protect our proprietary rights.
 These agreements and measures may not be sufficient to protect our technology from third-party infringement, or to protect us from the claims of others.
 Monitoring unauthorized use of our products is difficult and we cannot be certain that the steps we have taken will prevent unauthorized use of our technology, particularly in foreign countries where the laws may not protect our proprietary rights as fully as in the United States.
-Our attempts to enforce our intellectual property rights could be time consuming and costly.
-Litigation may be necessary in order to enforce our intellectual property rights, to protect our trade secrets, to determine the validity and scope of the proprietary rights of others or to defend against claims of infringement.
+Our attempts to enforce our intellectual property rights, to protect our trade secrets, to determine the validity and scope of the proprietary rights of others or to defend against claims of infringement.
 If competitors are able to use our technology without our approval or compensation, our ability to compete effectively could be harmed.